People have a fever, chills, and drenching sweats and sometimes chest pain, difficulty breathing, and a cough.

 A sample of infected sputum or tissues is removed and sent for culture, and a chest x-ray is taken.

-Blastomycosis may be more common among and more severe in some people with a weakened immune system.
+Blastomycosis can occur in people who have a normal immune system.
+However, it may be more common among and more severe in some people with a weakened immune system.
 Unlike most fungal infections, blastomycosis is not more common among people with AIDS.
 However, it tends to be more severe in people with AIDS.

 Most cases of blastomycosis occur in areas of North America where the fungus lives in the soil near river beds:

-Rarely, the infection occurs in the Middle East and Africa.
+Rarely, the infection occurs in the Middle East or Africa.

 Sometimes blastomycosis of the lungs causes no symptoms or causes symptoms that disappear quickly and are not recognized.

-When blastomycosis spreads, it can affect many areas of the body, but the most common sites are the following:
+When blastomycosis spreads from the lungs, it can affect many areas of the body, but the most common sites are the following: